Awards & Rules

 When the venue and circumstances allow it, League of Champions permits dimming of the lights for one routine per studio per competition.

-Hall of Fame and/or its vendors will sell photos and videos in the lobby of our event and online.
+League of Champions and/or its vendors will sell photos and videos in the lobby of our event and online.
 You hereby consent to the sale of these videos to parents.
-If you do not wish for group dances to be sold to parents, please email firstname.lastname@example.org to let us know.
+If you do not wish for group dances to be sold to parents, please email email@example.com to let us know.

-NEW IN 2020: No substances of any kind are allowed on stage.
-This includes, but is not limited to: baby powder, flour, sand, glitter, powdered rosin, lotion, confetti, water, and paint.
+No substances of any kind are allowed on stage.
+This includes, but is not limited to: baby powder, flour, sand, glitter, powdered rosin, lotion, water, and paint.
 This rule applies even if you have a clean-up team.
 No helium or haze of any kind is allowed on stage.

 All solos, duet/trios, and groups will be judged on a point system.
 Based upon the total score of three judges, each act will receive a gold, high-gold, platinum, or legendary ranking.
-Awards for each solo and duet/trio will receive a beautiful plaque or trophy and each participant will receive a custom enamel pin.
+Awards for each solo and duet/trio will receive a beautiful award or trophy and each participant will receive a custom enamel pin.
 All group dancers will receive a custom enamel lapel pin for each of their dances.
-Studios with group performances will receive a beautiful plaque, which will be presented on stage at the final group award ceremony for the weekend.

 In both the Rising Champions and League of Champions levels, League of Champions will recognize the top soloist in each age division in all categories with a minimum of 3 entries.
 In both the Rising Champions and League of Champions levels, League of Champions will recognize the top overall group in each division in all categories with a minimum of 3 entries.